y3dltd/Y3DCore/docs/amazon-color-processing.md

 ## Overview

-This document outlines the process for handling Amazon orders with missing color information, including the scripts developed, workflow procedures, and recommendations for future improvements.
+This document outlines the process for handling Amazon orders with missing color information, including the scripts developed, workflow procedures, and recommendations for full end-to-end testing and diagnosing the workflow.

 ## Problem Statement